zaehk/SwiftUITesting/README.md

-# SwiftUITesting
+# SwiftUI NBA app

 Simple example of SwiftUI use.
+NBA players list and detail view.